malvarez88/itcrowd-newsapp/README.md

 - **React Redux for State Management:**
   - Manages favorite news using React Redux for efficient state management.

+## Swipe Gestures

+This app leverages React Navigation to provide a smooth and intuitive user experience.
+Swipe gestures have been integrated to enhance navigation between screens and close modals with ease.

+### Swipe to Close Modals:

+- **Close Account Modal:** Swipe down to gracefully close the account modal.
+This intuitive gesture allows users to dismiss the modal effortlessly.

+- **Close News Modal:** Swipe down to close the news modal and return to the main app screen.
+Enjoy a seamless transition back to the news browsing experience.

+These swipe gestures make interaction with modals natural and user-friendly, providing a delightful user experience.

 - **Authentication:**
   - Implements basic authentication, restricting access to the ability to save favorites to logged-in users only.